 1999-2001 2002-2006 13-Year Break 2019-2023 2024-2025

 Emily the Strange® (Wiki, Website, Instagram) is a fictional character and clothing brand created by artist Rob Reger.
-She also became a goth pop icon through her presence in Hot Topic from their inception in the late 90s and throughout the 00s.
+Emily became a goth pop icon through her presence in Hot Topic in the late 1990s and 2000s.
 The character has been developed through collaborations with Rob and many artists at his company, Cosmic Debris.

 And that’s what happened.
 I returned from Boston a year later as the first employee Cosmic Debris hired specifically for Emily the Strange.
 It didn’t take long before a full-time artist made sense.
 We built the brand one catalog at a time, releasing four new collections a year.